ArnavN0tiyal/Main-Repository-C-/README.md

-I am a beginner in c++ so the code will not be efficient so I reccomend using the most efficient rock paper scissor code in c++ by searching it.
+IMPORTANT - The code that I make isn't intended for real use.
+They are just projects which I make to imporve my skills in c++.
+IF you want to use the code *for some reason, like there are c++ devs way better than me* then go right ahead!
+I don't really have problems of people using my code just give credit!